VaultaFoundation/web-ide-ui/README.md

-# EOS Web IDE
+# Vaulta Web IDE

-This is a web IDE for EOS smart contracts.
+This is a web IDE for Vaulta smart contracts.
-If you want to run this locally you need to run the [Web IDE API](https://github.com/eosnetworkfoundation/web-ide-api)
+If you want to run this locally you need to run the [Web IDE API](https://github.com/vaultafoundation/web-ide-api)

 ## Run me